-A ProMarker marking laser allows you to mark or engrave metals and many types of plastic.
-The pre-installed DirectMark laser marking software means the laser works as easily as a printer, allowing you to laser directly from all common graphics and Windows programs.
-The following tutorials will show you a variety of tips and tricks with explanations on the topic of laser engraving and laser marking.
-We also provide you with the corresponding graphic files for you to try yourself.
+With the ProMarker marking laser, you can mark or engrave a wide range metals and plastics.
+Thanks to the pre-installed DirectMark laser software, the laser works as easily as a printer.
+You can laser process your design directly from all common graphics and Windows programs.
+The following tutorials will cover a variety of tips and tricks and procedural explanations on various laser engraving and laser marking topics.
+We will also provide you with the corresponding graphic files.

 In this tutorial, we will show you how to laser engrave a metal lighter using a ProMarker marking laser.
 In this example, we use the CorelDraw graphics program to create our design, select the DirectMark software as the printer in the print command, and set the print properties.
 In the tutorial, we will show you how to create a new material parameter in DirectMark and then select it.
 In addition, you will find an explanation on how the material parameters are processed by the laser software.